 Nestled on a hilltop, visitors can enjoy panoramic views of four counties at the Trails and Trees Environmental Center.
 Five trails meander through a forested area, leading to a stream at the bottom of a ravine.

 Nearby Location: Paulus Farm Market exemplifies the spirit of fall with their u-pick pumpkin patch and pumpkin chunkin' cannon.
 In addition to local produce and homebaked goods, you can also pick up a variety of decorative gourds, cornstalks, mums, and Indian corn.

 Stop10: From the Trails and Trees Environmental Center, take PA-641 West to Dickinson College.
 Total: 12.3 miles (about 24 minutes)

 This beautiful, tree-lined campus, with its majestic limestone buildings, is adjacent to historic downtown Carlisle.
 Stroll along the paths of the Academic Quad and stop for a photo op on the steps of Old West (built 1803) or by the statue of Benjamin Rush, founder of the college and signer of the Declaration of Independence.
 Or get comfortable in the red Adirondack chairs and savor the glowing fall colors and crisp fresh air.
 (Photo credit: Joe O'Neill/Dickinson College)

 Nearby Location: Downtown Carlisle is the perfect location to end your day.
-Enjoy savory food and delicious drinks and a number of local restaurants and craft breweries.
+Enjoy savory food and delicious drinks at several local restaurants and craft breweries.

 - Take Route 34 through Mt.
 Holly Springs, up and over the mountains, and into the heart of Adams County apple country as you head toward historic Gettysburg and the Museum & Visitors Center at Gettysburg National Military Park.